imagen2/imagen_misc/README.rst

 ``dump_rql_upload``
   **Obsolete!**  Dump meta-data from the Imagen web upload portal.
 The resulting JSON file may be forwarded to the QC team.

+``etc``
+  Important contents of /etc on imagen2, mostly related to mounting directories with circus.